 China has the world’s largest consumer base of solar energy.
 Last year, the country’s solar energy capacity was 130 gigawatts.
 Other large-scale solar projects across the globe have massive potential, but the 1,547-MW project at Tengger is a considerable investment.
-However, hydropower is at the top of the global index of renewable energy sources.
+Sometihng to note is that the standard solar system for a home in Australia is a 6.6KW solar system – put that into perspective with the megawatts and gigawatts that we talk about here… However, hydropower is at the top of the global index of renewable energy sources.
 Data from the International Energy Agency (IEA) showed that hydropower produced three-quarter of total renewable energy in 2016.
 Here are some facts about famous renewable energy farms.

 China’s Tengger Desert Solar Park